iabraham/bioe205/lectures/lec04/index.md

 statistical properties and values of the signals.
 Consider the following to signals that show markedly different behaviors.

-Consider the example of two signals shown in below figure.
+Consider the example of two signals shown in figure below:

 [\input{plot}{intro_rms}](/assets/lectures/lec04/code/intro_rms.jl)